 - 1 tablespoon light soy sauce (or soy sauce)

 - 1 teaspoon sugar

 - 1/2 teaspoon sesame oil

-- Dry cucumber with a paper towel.
-Place cucumber on a large cutting board and carefully use a cleaver to crush it.
-Then cut it into bite size pieces and place them into a bowl.
-Top with garlic.
+- Dry the cucumber with a paper towel.
+Place the cucumber on a large cutting board and carefully use a cleaver to crush it.
+If you don't own a cleaver, a meat pounder will work as well.
+Then cut it into bite-size pieces and place them into a bowl.

 - Right before serving, pour the sauce mixture over the cucumber and mix well.
 (Do not add the sauce beforehand.
 It will cause the cucumber to lose water, and the sauce will be diluted.